azuline/repertoire/docs/start/installation.rst

    Lines beginning with a `#` are comments and should not be executed.

 .. note::
-   Regardless of which installation option is chose, repertoire will run on port 45731.
+   Regardless of which installation option is chosen, repertoire will run on port 45731.
 You should be able to access it via ``http://127.0.0.1:45731``.

 .. _installation_docker: